BigJk/teburu/README.md

 cors: true # Whether to enable CORS
 credentials_file: ./creds.json # The path to the credentials file from Google Cloud
 rate_limit: 5 # The number of requests per minute to allow, 0 for no limit
+request_timeout: 10s # The timeout for requests to the webserver, 0 for no timeout
+gzip: true # Whether to enable gzip compression
 ```

+### Environment Variables

+Alternatively you can also use environment variables to configure teburu.
+The environment variables are prefixed with ``TEBURU_`` and are all uppercase.
+For example ``TEBURU_BIND`` or ``TEBURU_CACHE``.

 ## Docker